 Medical Examination as per AFMS standards.

 A final list is then prepared based on NEET scores and scores from ToELR, PAT, and the Interview.
-Selected students can pursue an MBBS program to serve as doctors or other medical professionals in the armed forces.
+All these assessments are part of the army medical exam after 12th, and selected students can pursue an MBBS program to serve as doctors or other medical professionals in the armed forces.

 Around 150 seats (145 for Indian nationals + 5 for friendly foreign countries) are offered in MBBS.
 115 seats are reserved for male candidates, while 30 are reserved for female candidates.